EUFrankie/frankie-ai/README.md

 # Frankie-AI

-This is a packages containing helper methods and classes to use the AI components of the Frankie Project.
+This is a python package containing helper methods and classes to use the AI components of the Frankie Project.